InsuMoon2/SR_Cult/.github/ISSUE_TEMPLATE/feature_template.md

 ---
-name: FEATURE TEMPLATE
+name: FEATURE_TEMPLATE
 about: Suggest an idea for this project
-title: "[FEATURE] 피쳐_"
+title: ''
-labels: enhancement
+labels: ''
 assignees: ''

 ---